xmos/lib_xua/examples/AN00247_xua_example_spdif_tx/doc/rst/AN00247_xua_example_spdif_tx.rst

 The ``main()`` function sets up the tasks in the application.

-Various channels are required in order to allow the required tasks to communcate.
+Various channels are required in order to allow the required tasks to communicate.
 These must first be declared:

 .. literalinclude:: app_xua_simple.xc